 KAlert will now ask if you want to open the config window.

 Copy/Pasting Alert sets

 There are two ways to add alerts to KAlert.
 You can create your own, or you can copy/paste someone else’s alert into your set.

-When following a guide for a raid spec it is likely to come with a set of KAlerts to help you keep track of cooldowns and abilities.
+When following a guide for a raid spec it is likely to come with a full set of KAlerts to help you keep track of cooldowns and abilities.